A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Conclusion

 \section{Conclusion}

 This work presents a novel coupling strategy for partitioned fluid-structure interaction that merges the Robin-Neumann scheme with interface quasi-Newton methods.
 As confirmed by the numerical examples in Section \ref{Sec:Results}, the \textit{Robin-Neumann quasi-Newton (RN-QN)} scheme benefits from the individual strengths of both its ingredients: Being a Robin-Neumann approach, it can handle FSI simulations involving fully-enclosed incompressible fluids and is less prone to the added-mass effect.
-The main drawback of the Robin-Neumann concept, i.e., its distinct sensitivity to the Robin weighting parameter $\alphaRN$, on the other hand, is mitigated by the integrated quasi-Newton update.
-It does not only accelerate the coupling's convergence substantially, but also widely extends the parameter range of $\alphaRN$ that produces stable results at all.
-Consequently, finding a good choice of the Robin parameter is far less critical.
+The interface quasi-Newton update, on the other hand, accelerates its convergence and widely extends the parameter range of $\alphaRN$ that produces stable results at all.

+The numerical studies further reveal one key advantage of the RN-QN scheme that, in a sense, goes beyond those of the original methods: It massively reduces the dependency on the Robin parameter and therefore almost completely overcomes the main drawback of the Robin-Neumann concept.
+With that, finding a good choice for $\alphaRN$ may still be beneficial, but is no longer of primary importance.

-Aside from that, the proposed direct feedback of fluid loads into the Robin condition renders any explicit computation of structural Cauchy stresses obsolete and hence strongly facilitates the usage of Robin-Neumann schemes, in particular for black box solvers.
+Aside from that, the proposed direct feedback of fluid loads into the Robin condition renders any explicit computation of structural Cauchy stresses obsolete and hence strongly facilitates the usage of Robin-Neumann schemes, in particular for black-box solvers.

 The comparison of different coupling algorithms in Section \ref{Sec:Results} clearly shows the new RN-QN scheme is by all means preferable to the standard Robin-Neumann approach, without introducing any drawbacks of its own.
 Therefore, it is in particular beneficial for FSI simulations involving pure-Dirichlet fluid problems, since in that case none of the Dirichlet-Neumann-based schemes provides an alternative.
 Beyond that, the open tube test case allows to compare the new coupling algorithm to the predominant partitioned approach for fluid-structure interaction, i.e., the Dirichlet-Neumann scheme with an interface quasi-Newton update.
 In a remarkable manner, the RN-QN scheme not only keeps up for a very wide range of parameters, but for good choices of $\alphaRN$ even outperforms it significantly.
 These results demonstrate the potential of the new coupling to provide superior convergence speed. \\